-Prerequisite: Permission of Department Chairperson.

-Sophomore level internship to provide the student with practical skills and career training.
+Prerequisite: permission of department chair Junior level internship to provide the student with practical skills and career training.
 Working with a supervising professor, students will complete work experience in a company, corporation or professional setting.
 A detailed journal and final report are required.

+CO399 Special Topics in Communication

+3 credits DA: N/A

+Prerequisite: junior or senior status.